BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/e-documents-validator/working-with-e-documents/working-with-incoming-documents.md

 |-|

 {{< notice info Note >}}
-ou can also automate the generation of validation reports upon import.
+You can also automate the generation of validation reports upon import.
 Click [here](/de-de/apps/e-documents-validator/first-steps/setup/base-setup) to learn more.
 {{< /notice >}}